alchemyplatform/Build-Your-NFT-Explorer/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Use this space to show useful examples of how a project can be used.
-Additional screenshots, code examples and demos work well in this space.
-You may also link to more resources.
+1. Insert a wallet address in the input field to retrieve all Ethereum NFTs associated with that address
+2. Insert the Smart contract address to retrieve owned NFTs by contract address

-_For more examples, please refer to the [Documentation](https://example.com)_
+_For more examples, please refer to the [Documentation](https://docs.alchemy.com/alchemy/enhanced-apis/nft-api)_

 <p align="right">(<a href="#top">back to top</a>)</p>